VasectomySterilization surgery- male; No-scalpel vasectomy; NSV

-Vasectomy may be recommended for adult men who are sure they want to prevent future pregnancies.
+Vasectomy may be recommended formen who are sure they do not want to get a woman pregnant in the future.
 A vasectomy makes a man sterile (unable to get a woman pregnant).

 A vasectomy is not recommended as a short-term form of birth control.
 The procedure to reverse a vasectomy is a much more complicated operation.

 Vasectomy may be a good choice for men who: